nickredding/cordova-plugin-apple-watch-link/README.md

 ```
 ## Complication data transfers

-A dictionary of values representing complication data may be transmitted in either direction.
+A dictionary of values representing complication data may be transmitted from the iOS to the watchOS app.
 These transfers can occur in background (when the watchOS app is not reachable, i.e. the watchOS app is not in foreground).

+Complication data transfers are sent as high priority user information transfers.
+They are delivered to the watchOS app via the user information transfer handler that has been bound.

 #### Complication data transmission (iOS)